 Caramel slices have never - until now - been high on my list of sweets.
-Usually the biscuit base is too dry and the rest just sweet and rather tasteless.
+Usually the biscuit base is too dry and the rest just overwhelmingly sweet and flavourless.
 Not so with these!
-Muntons gave me a recipe to try using their Spraymalt (dried malt extract, DME) and malt extract in place of some of the sugars and golden syrup in the traditional recipe, in both the base and the caramel, from a staff member there called Patsy.
-What a transformation.
-The overtones of Ovaltine/Maltesers makes these really delicious with a much more complex flavour.
-It has been a job to keep them long enough to grab a photo.
+A staff member at Muntons called Patsy gave me a recipe to try using their Spraymalt (dried malt extract, DME) in place of some of the sugar in the traditional recipe, in both the base and the caramel.
+What a transformation!
+The overtones of Ovaltine/Maltesers makes these really tempting, with a much more complex flavour.
+It's been a job to keep them long enough to grab a photo.

-Preheat your oven to 160C, 325F or gas mark 3.
-Grease and flour (or line) a baking tray – a Swiss-roll tray is ideal.
-Put the flour and salt into a mixing bowl, rub in the butter then stir in the sugar and Spraymalt light.
-Lightly work the mixture together until it forms a smooth stiff ball of dough, then, roll into the baking tray.
+Grease and flour (or line) a shallow but lipped baking tray – a Swiss roll tin is ideal.
+Put the flour and salt into a mixing bowl, rub in the butter then stir in the sugar and Spraymalt Light.
+Work the mixture together until it forms a smooth stiff ball of dough, then roll or press it out into the baking tray.
 Prick all over with a fork and chill for 15 minutes.
-Bake until golden brown (about 20-25 minutes).
+Heat the oven to 160C/325F/gas mark 3, then bake until golden brown (about 20-25 minutes).

-Place all ingredients into a saucepan, heat over low heat and stir continuously.
-Let simmer gently for 5 to 7 minutes, still stirring, let cool slightly then spread over biscuit base.
-Place in fridge and cool.
+Place the ingredients in a saucepan, heat over a low heat and stir continuously.
+Let simmer gently for 5 to 7 minutes, still stirring, leave to cool slightly then spread over biscuit base.
+Place in fridge until cold.

-Melt the chocolate in the microwave for about a minute or in a bowl over a pan of water.
+Carefully melt the chocolate in the microwave for about a minute, or in a bowl over a pan of water.
 Spread over the cooled caramel.
-Allow to cool - avoid the 'fridge at this stage or the chocolate may develop a bloom (discolouring).
+Allow to cool - avoid the fridge at this stage or the chocolate may develop a bloom (discolouring).